13 Books for Women Who Want to Travel Solo

 1 – Go Your Own Way: Women Travel the World Solo

 There is nothing quite like hitting the road by yourself to awaken your senses, sharpen your mind, and build your confidence.
-In twenty-three beautifully crafted essays, women recount the thrills of traveling solo.
+In twenty-three beautifully crafted essays, women recount the thrills of travelling solo.

 The writers in Go Your Own Way pay tribute to the empowerment of independent adventure and discovery, offering up the perfect antidote for today’s climate of fear and international discord.
 All the while, they show that alone doesn’t have to mean lonely.